Tailwind Classes

 We define primitive color values using these tokens:

-These values are exported from Figma as a .json file and transformed into Tailwind utilities through some scripts under packages/ui/internals/tokens
+These values are exported from Figma as a .json file and transformed into Tailwind utilities through some scripts under packages/ui/internals/tokens.

 Any of these colors are available on any Tailwind utility that accepts color.
 For example: